skydvr01/MobiledgeX_Docker_NodeJS_Hello_World/readme.md

         * "index.html" -- This file can be anything that you would like and only exists to visually show that y
 * Optional -- download all files from the MobiledgeX Hello World github repository

-## Step 3 -- Compile/Build Docker Commands ##
+## Step 3 -- Build the Demo ##
 Open a terminal and navigate to the directory that contains the files you just created.
-Then, type the following command:
+Then, type the following command (everything that is highlighted in gray):

 ` docker build . -t mobiledgex_hello_world:latest `